CrowdWare/EbookCreator/README.md

 A sub-chapter is marked with two "#" like ## Chapter 1.1.
 The third level will be marked with three "#" like ### Chapter 1.1.1 and so on until you reach level 6.

 If you want to add a picture then just open the images tab, press the "+" button there to choose an image and double-click this image in the list to add it to your book at the last cursor position.
 The "AltText" and "Title" can be changed by hand.
+For eBooks the picture should not be wider that 542 pixel.

 The preview of the book can be seen on the right side of the application.